In the past decade of cinema history, it’s become a common critical refrain that film is dead.

-A movie like Pulp Fiction could be considered hyperlink cinema because you can watch it however you want.
+A movie like Pulp Fiction could be considered hyperlink cinema because you can watch it linearly, or out of order.

 You could start at the beginning and watch till the end, or skip around and just watch some parts that interest you more than others.

-Some movies are not hyperlink cinema because they are told through one continuous story and don’t give the audience choices in viewing order.
+Movies which are not a part of hyperlink cinema are ones that are told through one continuous story and don’t give the audience choices in viewing order.

 History Of Hyperlink Cinema

-And before computers were invented, there were still ways to tell stories using multiple text sources.
-One notable example is Julio Cortazar’s Hopscotch (1962), a novel written as sixty-four chapters.
+And before cinema was invented, there were still ways to tell stories using multiple text sources.
+One notable example is Julio Cortazar’s Hopscotch (1962), a novel written in sixty-four chapters.

 Essential Films Of Hyperlink Cinema

-The idea of interactivity is one that has been present in art for years, but has only recently been implemented into film and new media.
+The idea of interactivity is one that has been present in filmmaking for years but has only recently been implemented into film and new media.
 Interactive cinema is a fairly new genre.